 Having a team is another massive source of leverage, one that I tap into today more than ever before.

 My team of inbox managers, community manager, podcast manager, content manager, tech team, graphic designer and ad buyer are effectively ‘running’ my business.

 Ads are running to my evergreen marketing campaigns, customer support queries are responded to via email, live chat sales queries and clarity calls are being conducted, podcasts are being produced ready for publication, and so on.

 There’s still work for me to do of course, including writing articles like this to help you, but all of the day-to-day operations are no longer my responsibility.

 Even during my 2008 travels when my blogging business was younger, I relied on help.

-My team was much smaller then, just myself, a tech person and a customer support person, but without them things would be much harder.
+My team was much smaller then, just myself, a tech person and a customer support person in my inbox, but without them things would be much harder.
 Knowing other people are working on your websites and handling your emails while you travel makes a BIG difference.

 Partnerships Are Another Form Of Leverage